Walter Ekblaw: Life and career

 He subsequently became a research associate with the American Museum of Natural History.
 He attended Clark University where he received a Ph.D. in 1926.
 He served as a professor of geography at Clark University from 1924 to 1949.
 In 1947, he received the Order of the Polar Star from King Gustav V of Sweden for his work in promoting good relations between Sweden and the United States.
-He died in 1949 and was buried at the Glen Cemetery in Ford County, Illinois.
+He died in 1949, aged 67, and was buried at the Glen Cemetery in Ford County, Illinois.

 Crocker Land Expedition

 From 1913 to 1917, he served as geologist and botanist of the Crocker Land Expedition together with Maurice Cole Tanquary of the University of Illinois who served as the zoologist.
 The Crocker Land Expedition, which explored northern Greenland, was organized by Arctic explorers Donald Baxter MacMillan.
 The expedition was sponsored by the American Museum of Natural History, the American Geographical Society, and the University of Illinois' Museum of Natural History.